vrokad/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

 Start the compilation process after the download is complete:

-.. note:: Depending on the size of the software and the host machine configuration, the compilation process may take a few hours.
+.. note:: Depending on the size of the software and the host computer configuration, the compilation process may take a few hours.

 .. container:: nohighlight